nancypannu03/kickstarter-analysis/README.md

 ## Overview of Project

 Louise, a Playwright is willing to start a crowdfunding campaign for her play and expecting a budget of over $10,000 for this play.
-She is little worried about starting her first campaign, so we will be assisting Loiuse with various Data Analysis skills such as filter/format the raw data which will result in creating the easy visualization of the data.
+She is little worried about starting her first campaign, so we will be assisting Louise with various Data Analysis skills such as filter/format the raw data which will result in creating the easy visualization of the data.
 Thus, helping her to generate the ideas and factors for a successful campaign.

 ### Purpose